Angeslab/Process-Journal/index.md

 # Process Journal - Angelique
+This process journal documents the iterative development of my wearable prototype, the Mood + Heart Insight Bracelet.
+The project explores how responsive technology can support emotional awareness by translating physiological signals—specifically heart rate—into intuitive mood feedback.
+Across Weeks 6 to 8, I applied iterative design principles by continuously refining the concept, logic, and user experience based on research, testing, and reflection.
+Each stage involved purposeful adjustments: from shifting away from manual mood input to implementing automated detection using rolling averages, to refining LED feedback for emotional clarity.
+The journal captures not just what I built, but how and why I evolved each decision—balancing technical feasibility, emotional intelligence, and user empathy throughout the design process.
 ## Week 6
 Focus: Exploring the concept of responsive technology and brainstorm ideas for a wearable prototype.